How do I make my apartment minimalist without it looking empty?

 Cut The Clutter

-Okay, we know we said that minimalism doesn’t mean you have to get rid of everything, but it does mean you should probably get rid of some things.
+Okay, we said minimalism doesn’t mean getting rid of everything, but it does mean you should probably get rid of some things.

 Minimalism is all about having clear, clean spaces.
 Tchotchkes and trinkets on end tables, dressers, and counters detract from this appearance, no matter how carefully curated your collection might be.
 And drawers and closets that are overflowing make it harder to maintain your minimalist home.